Scottish cuisine

-Scotland's natural larder of vegetables, fruit, oats, fish and other seafood, dairy products and game is the chief factor in traditional Scottish cooking, with a high reliance on simplicity, without the use of rare, and historically expensive, spices found abroad.
+Scotland's natural larder of vegetables, fruit, oats, fish and other seafood, dairy products and game is the chief factor in traditional Scottish cooking, with a high reliance on simplicity, generally without the use of rare (and historically expensive) spices found abroad.

 History

 Scotland, with its temperate climate and abundance of indigenous game species, has provided food for its inhabitants for millennia.
 The wealth of seafood available on and off the coasts provided the earliest settlers with sustenance.
 Agriculture was introduced, and primitive oats quickly became the staple.

 Medieval

 From the journeyman down to the lowest cottar, meat was an expensive commodity, and would be consumed rarely.
-For the lower echelons of mediaeval Scots, it was the products of their animals rather than the beasts themselves which provided nourishment.
+For the lower echelons of mediaeval Scots, it was the products of their animals per se, rather than the beasts themselves which provided nourishment.

 This is evident today in traditional Scots fare, with its emphasis on dairy produce.
 A typical meal in medieval Scotland consisted of a pottage of herbs and roots (and when available some meat, usually seafood, or stock for flavouring), with bread and eggs, cheese or kelp when possible.

 Scotland was a feudal state for the greater part of the second millennium.
 This put certain restrictions on what one was allowed to hunt, therefore to eat.
 In the halls of the great men of the realm, one could expect venison, boar, various fowl and songbirds, expensive spices (pepper, cloves, cinnamon, etc.), and the meats of domesticated species.

 Before Sir Walter Raleigh's introduction of the potato to the British Isles, the Scots' main source of carbohydrate was bread made from oats or barley.
 Wheat was generally difficult to grow because of the damp climate.
 Food thrift was evident from the earliest times, with excavated middens displaying little evidence of anything but the toughest bones.
 All parts of an animal were used.

 The mobile nature of Scots society required food that should not spoil quickly.
 It was common to carry a small bag of oatmeal that could be transformed into a basic porridge or oatcakes using a girdle (griddle).
-It is thought that Scotland's national dish, haggis, originated in a similar way: A small amount of offal or low-quality meat, carried in the most inexpensive bag available, a sheep or pig's stomach.
+It is thought that Scotland's national dish, haggis, originated in a similar way: a small amount of offal or low-quality meat, carried in the most inexpensive bag available, a sheep or pig's stomach.
 It has also been suggested that this dish was introduced by Norse invaders who were attempting to preserve their food during the long journey from Scandinavia.